 In May, 2020, Not In Our Town’s Continuing Conversation moved to an all-digital format; Reverend Lukata Mjumbe’s talk on “Sheltering in the Place of Privilege,” reflections on Princeton’s historical response to the Spanish Flu and our current challenges with the COVID19 pandemic, is available here.

 In March, 2017, NIOT’s Continuing Conversation session was focused on the experiences and perspectives of Muslim American members of our community.
-This session’s recording was broken into seven separate sections:
+That session’s recording was broken into seven separate sections:

 Part 1 (Shelley Krause introduction)